What is the Construction Industry Scheme? | Checkatrade

 • Material delivery

-• Any work on a construction site that isn’t classed as construction
+• Any work on a construction site that isn’t classed directly as construction

-In addition to the above job roles, there are also other ways you may be exempt from the Construction Industry Scheme.
-To learn more, please visit the gov.uk website.
+In addition to the above job roles, there are also several other factors that can qualify you for CIS exemptions.
+Again, these can be found on the government website.

 Below are a few of the main penalties for any contractor who fails to fulfil their responsibilities under the scheme on time: